Awakuruf/Dinosaur-Index/README.md

 Ever since I was little, I've always been interested in these mysterious creature that roamed around earth 650 million years ago.
 I've been to multiple fossil sites.
 This includes going on a Centrosaurus (Type of dinosaur) fossil expedition with the infamous Drumheller's Royal Tyrrel Musesum expedition crew.
 With refinement, I believe this index can be used to literally anyone interested in dinosaurs and prehistoric earth!

 **What are you waiting for?
 It's time to go back to the *past!***

+User Stories
+-
+- As a user I want to add the new dinosaur name into the existing list of dinosaurs.
+- As a user I want to add this dinosaur into the family tree of dinosaur it belongs to.
+- As a user I want to filter the index by what kind of diet this particular dinosaur had.
+- As a user I want to view the time periods to see which era this dinosaur belonged to.
+- As a user I want to add it's size to this dinosaur.
+- As a user I want to add its full description to this dinosaur.